 If you or your child have allergy symptoms, an allergist can help with a diagnosis.
 An allergist has advanced training and experience to properly diagnose your condition and prescribe an allergy treatment and management plan to help you feel better and live better.
 Often, laboratory tests are performed to determine whether there is an immune response to the allergens.
 It is important to contact an allergy specialist should you experience immediate reactions after eating something or should your results show that there is a potential allergy.
 It would also be useful to keep a diary to record everything you are in contact with or consume, and also to document how you are feeling.
 Remember that preservatives, chemicals in detergents etc could also be aggravating symptoms in some cases, and these are not tested in the panels at MDS.

 We also offer a 107 IgE allergen panel called AllergyPro, the largest IgE panel in South Africa (see AllergyPro tab to the left).
-This panel costs R2500.00.
+This panel costs R1500.00.
 If you are interested in having an IgE test done, please contact us.
+Sample collection for the AllergyPro test can only be done at our lab in Westville or depot in Pinetown.